 Mediation is often the ideal way to resolve family disputes without the cost and stress of a courtroom battle.
 In Oklahoma City, courts encourage mediation for issues like custody, support, and property division.
 A neutral mediator can help both parties communicate and negotiate, aiming for agreements that work long-term.

-Bundy Law understands when mediation is appropriate and when it’s not.
+Bundy understands when mediation is appropriate and when it’s not.
 We prepare clients thoroughly to protect their interests during sessions, especially in complex cases involving business assets or trusts.
-Mediation can save time and money, but requires skilled guidance to ensure fair outcomes.
+Mediation can save time and money, but requires skilled guidance to support fair outcomes.

 Life doesn’t stop after a divorce or child custody agreement.
 Although any order signed by a judge has the effect of finality, it can be modified when the situation warrants it.
 If your financial situation has shifted or your ex moves out of state, you can work with an Oklahoma City family law attorney to request a formal modification to your court order.